kaycebasques/biodigitaljazz/blog/favicon.rst

 Randomly display pre-generated data URLs
 ----------------------------------------

-The plan is "batch process" a bunch of data URLs upfront and save these into a file:
+The plan is to "batch process" a bunch of data URLs upfront and save these into a file:

 .. code-block:: js